-This function will store the provided certificate to the list of stored public keys.
+This function will store the provided (raw or DER-encoded) certificate to the list of stored public keys.
 The key will be considered valid until the provided expiration time.

 The store variable if non-null specifies a custom backend for the storage of entries.
 If it is NULL then the default file backend will be used.